 The Score eSports is first and foremost an esports news site.
 Hit the front page and you’ll see nothing but roster changes, match previews, event results, and the like.
 If you’re looking for in-depth features or navel-gazing pieces, this isn’t the place for it.

-But the real claim to fame for The Score eSports is its mobile app — available on Android and on iOS — that integrates with several esports games and offers live scoring and breaking news through push notifications.
+But the real claim to fame for The Score eSports is its mobile app that integrates with several esports games and offers live scoring and breaking news through push notifications.
 It’s a must-have for every esports fan.

 The site currently covers seven games: CS:GO, Dota 2, League of Legends, Hearthstone, Heroes of the Storm, Starcraft II, and Call of Duty.